himanshu077/react-monorepo/readme.md

 This project showing an examole of Monorepo structure where two modules are used `application-framework` and `application-main`.

 - Application Framework holds the component that can be use in the other react project
-- Application Main is the react projec initiated by using vite
+- Application Main is the react project initiated by using vite